Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 You took this case

-without running it by me
+without running it by me,

-and you did it because
+and you did it

-you knew I'd say no.
+because you knew I'd say no.

-Jessica...
-So that's enough.
+- So that's enough.

-Or I will.
+Dump it, or I will.

 I need to talk to you.

-Really?
-Because the last
+'Cause the last time

-time you talked to me,
+you talked to me,

-you told me to open my mouth
+you told me to open my mouth,

 and you slammed it shut.

-Because you wanted to go after Harvey.
+Because you wanted to go after

-But now, I'm on board.
+Harvey, but now I'm on board.

-Why should I believe you?
+- Why should I believe you?

-Answer me this.
+- Answer me this.

-How many partners do you
+How many partners

-have in your pocket
+do you have in your pocket,

-if we put your
+if we put your proposal

-proposal to a vote?
+to a vote?

 I can get 45%.

-Well, then, the reason
+Well, then the reason

 you can believe me

-is that I'm going to
+is that I'm gonna get you

-get you the difference.
+the difference.

-How are you going to do that
+How you gonna do that

 if you don't have the courage